Permanent Makeup Schools in Idaho

 Although Idaho does not require tattoo artists and permanent makeup artists to go through license or renewal requirements, you should look into training to make sure you approach this profession correctly.
 As it stands now, you just need to get a standard business license to operate a tattoo shop or permanent makeup facility in this state.
 However, clients will want to know you are a skilled professional.
 So, set your own standards for quality services.
 And start by comparing several permanent makeup artist programs in Idaho.

-Hairdressers, hairstylists, and cosmetologists in Idaho earned an average salary of $19,200 in 2013, the most recent year for which such statistics are available.
-The art of applying permanent makeup is a highly specialized skill which may command a higher salary.
-Also, the more years of experience you have and the reputation you have built up make a difference in the fee you can charge.
+Permanent makeup artists in Idaho earned an average salary of $57,671 in 2020, the most recent year for which such statistics are available.
+The more years of experience you have and the reputation you have built up make a difference in the fee you can charge.
 And permanent makeup artists who specialize in cosmetic reconstruction such as aereola restoration post breast surgery, or scar camouflage, can charge higher fees.
-The career outlook for individuals entering the cosmetology profession is good, with growth predicted to between 8% and 14% between 2012 and 2022.
+The career outlook for individuals entering this profession is good, with growth predicted to be about 14% between 2016 and 2026.
 So individuals entering the field should find that their job prospects are favorable.

 National Interstate Council of Board of Cosmetology

 Professional Beauty Association